GLOBAL MARKETS-Shares and euro climb ahead of ECB rate meeting

 The European Central Bank is widely expected to raise interest rates by a quarter-point at its rate decision, but markets sense the end is also in sight, with at most one more hike expected after this week.

-However, the slow retreat in inflation could pile pressure on policymakers to keep going or at least keep rates higher for longer.
+However, the slow retreat in euro zone inflation could pile pressure on policymakers to keep going or at least keep rates higher for longer.
 0#ECBWATCH

 "We, and the market, expect a 25 basis point (hike)," Jefferies economist Mohit Kumar said.